OAT7963/mae_pdf_processing/README.md

-## Before pressing run, this is how your program interface should look like
+## Before pressing "Process Files and Export to Excel", this is how your program interface should look like

 ![alt text](/image/program_look.png)